wandb/weave/docs/docs/guides/tracking/costs.md

     def simple_token_count(self, text: str) -> int:
         return len(text) // 3

-    # This is a custom op that we are defining, it is a made up model, that takes in a string, and returns a string
+    # This is a custom op that we are defining
+    # It takes in a string, and outputs a dict with the usage counts, model name, and the output
     @weave.op()
     def custom_model_generate(self, input_data: str) -> dict:
         # Model logic goes here
+        # Here is where you would have a custom generate function
         prediction = self.attribute1 + ' ' + input_data

+        # Usage counts
         prompt_tokens = self.simple_token_count(input_data)
         completion_tokens = self.simple_token_count(prediction)